shabonout/eduverse/liftoff.md

 All lines of code are represented at the lowest level as sequences of 0s and 1s.
 But it’s not just code- any kind of digital file, whether it’s an image, a GIF, a song, or anything else, is ultimately represented by binary numbers.
 In essence, everything in the digital world can be broken down into a series of 0s and 1s!

+The sequence `10110000 01100001` could take on different meanings depending on how it's interpreted:

+- **Numerical Value:** It could represent a number, such as `45,281` in decimal.
+- **ASCII Characters:** It could be interpreted as the characters `°a`.
+- **Machine Instructions:** It might correspond to a specific instruction in assembly language.
+- **Pixel Data:** It could represent color information in an image.

+This highlights how the same binary code can have multiple meanings based on context, whether it's used for numbers, text, instructions, or even visual data.

 ### 5. **Electronic Signals (Hardware)**

 At the very bottom of the stack, we have the physical layer- **electronic signals**.
 These are the literal pulses of electricity that represent 0s and 1s, turning on and off transistors in the computer's hardware.